wangguanan/mengone/README.md

 # Mengone
-This is a tutorial for deep learning libraru
+This is a tutorial for deep learning library